Iowa City, IA

 Additional items to note:

-- Yard waste was banned in Iowa landfills by the State Legislature in 1991 and should not be placed in with your trash.
+- Yard waste was banned in Iowa landfills by the State Legislature in 1991 and should not be placed in the garbage.

 Resources: